Home PageAbout the ArtWhat's New?Links

 Thermonuclear Weapon Cutaway

 thermonuclear weapon Nuclear weapons have always fascinated me.
 As an engineer, I appreciate clever solutions to difficult problems, and I enjoy studying elegant, functional designs.
-From what I’ve learned reading the literature (I have no special knowledge beyond what’s available to the general public), nuclear weapons are an engineer’s dream--as Dr. Robert Oppenheimer allegedly once said, they’re “technically sweet.”
+From what I've learned reading the literature (I have no special knowledge beyond what's available to the general public), nuclear weapons are an engineer's dream--as Dr. Robert Oppenheimer, head of the Manhattan Project that developed the world's first atomic bomb, allegedly once said, they're "technically sweet."

-This conceptual depiction of a two-stage thermonuclear “device” is totally conjectural.
-I have no idea whether it’s accurate or not, but it shows well trueSpace’s ability to handle complex technical objects.
-My objective was to translate general physical principles, and descriptions I found in many books and on-line sources (here and here are a couple of the best), into a realistic looking nuts-and-bolts object.
-I imagined in detail how the weapon might be designed, assembled, serviced, transported and tested, and tried to make the model reflect sound engineering judgments.
-The file size of the model is 12 megabytes, which gives you some idea of how much detail it contains.
+This depiction of a two-stage thermonuclear "device" is totally conjectural.
+I have no idea whether it's accurate or not, but it showcases well trueSpace's ability to handle complex technical objects.
+My objective was to translate general physical principles, and descriptions that I found in many books and on-line sources, into a realistic-looking nuts-and-bolts object.
+I imagined the details of how such a weapon might be designed, assembled, serviced, transported and tested, and tried to make the model reflect sound engineering judgments based on my long career as an aerospace engineer.

 Sprint Anti-Ballistic Missile